 - Training: IBCSR aims to train researchers in the bio-cultural study of religion at the very highest level.

-Outreach: IBCSR aims to reach out to researchers, scholars, and the general public to build professional networks and to share information about the bio-cultural study of religion, to guide effective public policy and medical care, and to deepen the public understanding of religion and spirituality.
+- Outreach: IBCSR aims to reach out to researchers, scholars, and the general public to build professional networks, to share information about the bio-cultural study of religion, to guide effective public policy and medical care, and to deepen the public understanding of religion and spirituality.

-- maintaining the highest intellectual standards in all phases of our work;
+- upholding the highest intellectual standards in all phases of our work;

 - acting ethically toward our business partners and funding sources;

 - maintaining neutrality regarding the ideological promotion or critique of religious traditions, faith communities, and political outlooks;